earkevin11/Consuming-APIs/README.md

-# Consuming-APIs
+# API authentication and consumption

-- Consuming CrowdStrike CSPM API
+# Consuming CrowdStrike CSPM API

+-
 - 1. 🔑 Creating the API Key / Client Credentials in Falcon CSPM a
   Note: Ensure the API key has the right scope of permissions for certain API endpoints
   - You will then get a client ID + client secret